ant-media/ant-media-documentation/docs/guides/recording-live-streams/s3-integration-http-forwarding.md

 ---
 title: S3 Integration and HTTP Forwarding
-description: Record streams to S3-compatible systems(AWS S3, OVH, Digital Ocean Space etc.) and configure HTTP forwarding.
-S3 Integration and HTTP Forwarding
+description: Record streams to S3-compatible systems (AWS S3, OVH, Digital Ocean Space, etc.) and configure HTTP forwarding.
 keywords: [S3 Integration with Ant Media Server, S3 Integration, Record streams to AWS S3, Digital Ocean Space Ant Media Integration, HTTP Forwarding, Ant Media Server Documentation, Ant Media Server Tutorials]
 sidebar_position: 3
 ---

 # S3 Integration and HTTP Forwarding

-In this document, we are going to see how we can record streams to S3-compatible systems(AWS, OVH, Digital Ocean, etc.) and Configure HTTP forwarding.
+In this document, we are going to see how we can record streams to S3-compatible systems (AWS, OVH, Digital Ocean, etc.) and configure HTTP forwarding.

 Using S3 services is more cost-effective than storing files on your own server.
 It’s also easy to manage.
 Furthermore, S3 services have a lot of API capabilities.
 For example, you can add CORS policies, rules, and triggers to your system.